dennisyd/publishjockey-export/debug/standard_markdown.md

 Many creators report that their most distinctive work emerges only after sufficient solitude has cleared away the influences that would otherwise result in derivative output.

-## Social Solitude: Communal Contexts for Individual Reflection
+\section*{Social Solitude: Communal Contexts for Individual Reflection}

 While this chapter emphasizes individual solitude, various traditions have developed approaches to experiencing solitude within community contexts—an approach that can ease the transition for those who find isolated solitude challenging.